Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 # 1. Initial Setup

 ## Prerequisites
 This Installation Guide is written under the assumption that you have an unmodified copy of **The Phoenix Flavour (TPF)** of the version written above.
 It is also assumed that you followed the [manual installation instructions](https://thephoenixflavour.com/tpf/initial-setup/) from start to finish.
-For Wabbajack users, Slidikins Strenuous Skyrim can be installed by using [this .wabbajack file](https://drive.google.com/file/d/1hutnm0rSFqXB65OTHd0Us35_ZmI-yrSt/view?usp=sharing).
+For Wabbajack users, please use [these installation instructions](https://github.com/Amigoliath/Slidikins-Strenuous-Skyrim/blob/main/Wabbajack.md).

 ## Mod Organizer 2
 ### SSS Profile